istio/istio.io/content/en/docs/ambient/architecture/data-plane/index.md

 ### Inbound

-When a pod in an ambient mesh receives an inbound request, it will be transparently redirected to ztunnel.
+When a pod in an ambient mesh receives an inbound request, it will be [transparently redirected](docs/ambient/architecture/traffic-redirection) to the node-local ztunnel.
 When ztunnel receives the request, it will apply Authorization Policies and forward the request only if the request passes these checks.

 A pod can receive HBONE traffic or plaintext traffic.